sean810/python-non-sqlalchemy-code-challenge-articles/README.md

 # Phase 3 Code Challenge: Articles - without SQLAlchemy (Updated)
+Magazine Article Management System.

+Welcome to the Magazine Article Management System!
+This project allows you to manage the relationships between authors, articles, and magazines.
+You can create authors, assign articles to them, and link articles to magazines.
+The system also enables you to explore various features such as searching for authors by their articles, finding contributors to a specific magazine, and much more.
 In this code challenge, you will be working with a Magazine domain.

 We have three models: `Author`, `Article`, and `Magazine`.